CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

 ### Base Model Regression Table

-Below, we provide the regression table presented in Agarwal et al. (2021) for comparison to the robustness checks.
+Below, we provide the source code for regression table presented in Agarwal et al. (2021).

 You can get the stata code to do this regression by:
    ```shell